Abdominal Etching Phoenix

 Liposuction in Men

-Liposuction is the most common procedure performed on men at North Valley Plastic Surgery.
+Liposuction is the most common procedure performed on men at Arizona Facial Plastics.
 Liposuction is also the most popular plastic surgery procedure in America.
 According to the American Society of Aesthetic Plastic Surgery statistics, an increasing number of men are seeking cosmetic surgery procedures.
 Men realize that fat is stubborn and hard to remove from the abdomen without surgery.

 Most male liposuction patients are quite physically fit.
 Some of our patients include athletes, personal trainers, and bodybuilders.
 Despite aggressive exercise and diet they still find themselves plagued by areas of unwanted and resistant fat.
 This is most common about the waistline and flanks (love handles or spare tires as they are sometimes called).
 This becomes very frustrating to patients who find themselves in great physical shape but are unable to get rid of these problem areas.